-The company is a subsidiary of the Group headed by Entain plc (the Group) with a number of leases held in its name, and is therefore integral to the Group's business model.
-Consequently, the ability of the Company to continue as a going concern is based on the ability of the Group to continue as a going concern.
+The company is a subsidiary of the Group headed by Entain plc (the Group) and consequently, the ability of the Company to continue as a going concern is based on the ability of the Group to continue as a going concern.

 The Group has prepared financial forecasts comprising operating profit, balance sheet and cash flows covering the 36-month period to 2024.
-In preparing these forecasts, the directors have assessed the impact of the Covid-19, including the normalization of revenues against prior year periods with lockdowns.
-These revised forecasts indicate that the Group will remain within its present facilities and that there is sufficient covenant headroom even under the sensitised downside scenarios.
+In preparing these forecasts, the directors have assessed the impact of the Covid-19 outbreak on the business and have revised the cash flow forecasts for 2022 to take account of the consequent reduction in profits and net cash inflows.
+These revised forecasts indicate that the Company will remain within its present facilities and that there is sufficient covenant headroom even under the sensitised downside scenarios.